nghiaxlee/nifi-minifi-cpp/README.md

 Please see [Extensions.md](Extensions.md) on how to build and run conditionally built dependencies and extensions.

+### Third parties

+Please see [ThirdParties.md](ThirdParties.md) on how MiNiFi builds and uses third party libraries and how you can add new ones.

 ## Operations
 See our [operations documentation for additional inforomation on how to manage instances](OPS.md)